eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 6. Support the FoS minor in Data Science and DSCI 100
 7. Introduce resulting materials and practices as Open Education Resources

-### 1.2 Primary goals explained
+### 1.2 Primary goals

-**1. Quantitative Earth Science for all EOAS students**
+#### 1.2.1 Quantitative Earth Science for all EOAS students

-Courses aiming to enhance students' engagement with **quantitative concepts** or **datasets** are mostly accessible to students from Departments other than EOAS.
+Courses aiming to enhance students' engagement with **quantitative Earth science concepts** or **datasets** are mostly elective courses that are accessible to students from departments other than EOAS.

-**2. Computational & numerical capabilities of students pursuing EOAS degrees**
+#### 1.2.2 Computational & numerical capabilities of students pursuing EOAS degrees

 Courses aiming to increase computational and numerical capabilities of EOAS students are considered "core" courses.
 OCESE contributed towards these courses mostly by supporting introduction of **Python** and **Jupyter Notebooks** into student learning.
+The OCESE project has improved the following courses:

-* Courses in which students install Python and Jupyter on their own computers:
+**Students install Python and Jupyter on their own computers** in these courses:

   >ATSC301, EOSC211 (optional), EOSC354, EOSC410/510.

-* Courses in which students run notebooks on cloud-based Jupyter hubs (either UBC or 2i2c hubs):
+**Students' notebooks run on cloud-based Jupyter hubs** (either UBC or 2i2c hubs):

   >DSCI100, EOSC211, EOSC213 (using CoLab), EOSC212 (OCESE not involved), EOSC350, EOSC442, EOSC471 (starting 2024).

-Courses in which students use (or will likely use) **coding** as part of learning.
-Not all had OCESE support.
+**Students use coding** as part of learning in the following courses.
 (Based on the Dep't computing needs [s](https://docs.google.com/spreadsheets/d/1Lg9wLZYwIHSVyXzFPO3096d8eLvL6oLn9lShOosBBok/edit#gid=0)preadsheet as of March 2023.)

+>Recieved OCESE support: EOSC211, EOSC354, EOSC410/510, EOSC471, ATSC301.

->ATSC301, ATSC409, ENVR420, EOSC211, EOSC212, EOSC213, EOSC353, EOSC354, EOSC410/510, EOSC450, EOSC453, EOSC471, EOSC4xx (climate physics, new 2023/4).
+>No OCESE support: ATSC409, ENVR420, EOSC212, EOSC213, EOSC353, EOSC450, EOSC453, EOSC4xx (climate physics, new 2023/4).

 **Assessment or question management**: the following courses have integrated some aspects of managing, automating or "semi-automating" assessments or develeopment / deployment of question sets.